davidpirogov/toon-llm/docs/BUILD.md

 # Build

-Building py-toon can be done with python:
+Building toon-llm can be done with python:

 ```bash
 uv run pytest tests/